Dark Lady (song): Song information and story

 In 1974, "Dark Lady" topped the U.S. Billboard Hot 100 for one week, becoming Cher's third solo #1 hit.
 The song became a top 10 hit in Norway and a top 20 hit in the Netherlands.
 Like "Half-Breed," the song struggled in West Germany and the UK, though it managed to reach top 40 status in the UK.

 Music video

 There are two versions of the video.

 The first version of the video is a live performance that was aired in the third season of The Sonny & Cher Comedy Hour in 1973.
 In this performance Cher was dressed all in black and was wearing a black veil on her head.
 The second version of the video is an animated cartoon done by John David Wilson's animation studio; this second video follows the whole story of the song.

 In 2002, a special remix medley was created by Dan-O-Rama for a video montage that was used in Cher's Living Proof: The Farewell Tour.
 The medley contains videos of "All I Really Want to Do", "Gypsies, Tramps and Thieves", "Half-Breed", and "Dark Lady".
 Unlike the other videos, "Dark Lady" was unique because both the live-action and the animated videos had been mixed.

-In 1999, Cher performed this song throughout her Do You Believe?
-Tour, for the first time in twenty-five years.
-In 2002, she performed the song 325 times in her Living Proof: The Farewell Tour.

-Cher performed the song on the following concert tours/Las Vegas residencies: